Interview Prep

 Self-awareness test

 Finance teams need people who understand their own strengths and limitations.
 Senior bankers at J.P.
-Morgan or Bain partners use this question to gauge whether you’ve done the reflective work required to know what you bring to the table.
+Morgan or Bain partners use this question to gauge whether you've done the reflective work required to know what you bring to the table.
+A candidate who can articulate their value clearly shows maturity.
+One who fumbles through vague generalities raises questions about judgment.

 Communication under pressure